Abhogi

 Abhogi (Ābhōgi) is a raga in Carnatic music and has been adapted to Hindustani music.
 It is a pentatonic scale, an audava raga.
 It is a derived scale (janya raga), as it does not have all the seven swaras (musical notes). Ābhōgi has been borrowed from Carnatic music into Hindustani music and is also quite popular in the latter.
+In Hindustani music the raga has been classified under the Kafi thaat.

 Theory

 The Carnatic raga Abhogi is a symmetric pentatonic scale that does not contain panchamam and nishadam.
 It is called an audava-audava raga, as it has 5 notes in both ascending and descending scales.
 Its ārohaṇa-avarohaṇa structure is as follows: